MarvellEmbeddedProcessors/dao/doc/guides/platform/liquid_crypto.rst

     # or
     echo 1 > /sys/module/vfio/parameters/enable_unsafe_noiommu_mode

-    # Bind the device to the vfio-pci driver
+    # Bind the EP VF device to the vfio-pci driver
     echo "177d b203" | sudo tee /sys/bus/pci/drivers/vfio-pci/new_id
     # or
     echo "177d b203" > /sys/bus/pci/drivers/vfio-pci/new_id

+    # Enable SR-IOV with 1 VF.
+BDF would be the one obtained in previous step.
+    echo 1 | sudo tee /sys/bus/pci/devices/$SDP_DEV_BDF/sriov_numvfs
+    # or
+    echo 1 > /sys/bus/pci/devices/$SDP_DEV_BDF/sriov_numvfs

+    # Remove the EP VF driver if it was automatically loaded.
+    sudo modprobe -r octeon_ep_vf 2>/dev/null || true

+    # Allocate hugepages on NUMA node 0, and on any additional nodes if they are present.
+    echo 1500 | sudo tee /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages

     # Bring up the interface.
 The interface name may change from host to host
     sudo ifconfig enp1s0f0 192.168.1.2 up